STUDENT VOICE & LEADERSHIP

 Lunchtimes | N Rooms

-Visit the library for Crafty Tuesdays (new projects each week), or Thursday’s for a quiet reading zone (bring your lunch & book and read without distraction).
+Visit the library on Thursday’s for a quiet reading zone (bring your lunch & book and read without distraction).

 Contact: Library staff

 MORE CLUBS & PROGRAMS

-To learn more about our variety of co-curricular activities including Cadets, Music, Drama, Sports, Cafe Club & Debating please visit the Curriculum & Programs page
+To learn more about our variety of co-curricular activities including Cadets, Music, Drama, Sports & Debating please visit the Curriculum & Programs page

 WHAT IS THE PARENTS & FRIENDS ASSOCIATION?

 The WSC Parents & Friends Association is a group of dedicated volunteer parents/guardians, former parents and former students of Werribee Secondary College/ Werribee High School who wish to be actively involved in the College community.
 We meet to determine the needs and promote the interests of the school and to create a point of connection bringing parents, College Council, citizens, students and staff.

 WHAT ROLE DOES PARENTS & FRIENDS PLAY?

 The WSC Parents and Friends Association plays an important role in our school community.
 We meet with the College Principal, bi-monthly to learn about current school issues and discuss matters that we feel may benefit our school.
 The Parents and Friends meetings provide an informal forum to voice opinions, express views and ideas, ask questions, and provide feedback on behalf of all school parents/guardians.
 Parents and Friends members learn firsthand about the implementation of new programs, policies and changes whilst actively engaging with other parents and members of the school community

 WHAT DOES PARENTS & FRIENDS DO?